sienna-white/convert_grib2nc/README.md

      (4) real    --> creates wrfinput file from the met_em netcdf file.

 Thus, for each grib file, we need to run 4 (!) executables and create 2 input files (namelist.wps, and namelist.input.)

-This package is designed to automate that process.
+# Step 1 : Downloading grib files + directory structure

-In order to start conversion, you need a folder somewhere on scratch that contains all your grib files.
+In order to start the conversion, you need a folder somewhere on scratch that contains all your grib files.
 All the grib files should be in their own subdirectory.
 Ideally it will look something like this:

    grib_folder/
       2018110800/